Dancing with Thanksgiving:

-When George asked me to stay with Mom while he took a five-day trip to be with friends, a gust of fear hit me.
 Could I reschedule my 30th wedding anniversary trip?
 Could I take the full weight of Mom’s care?
 How dependant was she on George?
-Would his absence throw her into deeper confusion?
+Would his absence throw her into a deeper confusion?
 Would she leave the house without my knowledge?
 Would her disorientation increase?
 Would she get angry and irrational with me?
 How would she and I handle being alone together for five days with no one else around?
 Had we ever been alone for that long together as adults?

 I flew into Ontario Airport on a Sunday.
 George and Mom picked me up.
 Standing by the kitchen counter, bent over a small list, he walked me through routines for medication, grooming, dressing, food prep, newspaper rituals, TV preferences, and how to make margaritas for happy hour.
-My sister arrived at 2pm.
-He gave us a hug, got in his red PT cruiser and was off.
+My sister arrived at 2 pm.
+He hugged us, got in his red PT cruiser, and was off.

 When George returned, I felt victorious.
 I had cared for my mother.